Children follow different patterns of injury than adults.

 Table 77-1Annual Pediatric Trauma Volume in the United States |Favorite Table|Download (.pdf) Table 77-1 Annual Pediatric Trauma Volume in the United States

 |Type of Injury ||Number of Children Injured |

 |Emergency department treated injuries ||8,797,338 |

 In the IOM report on pediatric emergency care (including trauma), deficiencies in current practices were highlighted.
 In addition, the IOM stated that the ideal system would “…ensure that each patient receives the most appropriate care, at the optimal location, with the minimum delay.”
 That same IOM report recognized the system of hospitals (trauma centers) established to care for injured Americans as a “model of care.”
 However, while the evidence is clear that trauma systems improve the care of the adult trauma patient, it is less clear that such is the case for the pediatric trauma patient.
 In this chapter, we describe pediatric trauma systems, epidemiology, injury scoring, and prevention, with special attention on how pediatric injury differs from adult injury.

 Organized trauma systems were developed largely through federal legislation, especially the National Highway Safety Act of 1966 and the Emergency Medical Services Act of 1973.
 Later, several state trauma systems were established (eg, Maryland, Illinois), and these served as models for other states interested in creating an organized trauma system.
 The American College of Surgeons, through their Committee on Trauma, published “Optimal Care for the Injured Patient,” a document designed to outline the standards for the organization of trauma centers.
-Absent from this document was specific language describing the needs of centers caring ...
+Absent from this document was specific language describing the needs of centers caring for injured children. ...